dploeger/disclaimr/README.md

 body of an incoming mail.
 You can configure texts for plaintext- and HTML-mails (or use the plaintext-value also for HTML-mails).
-Additionally, you can use tags inside the text, which will be replaced by dynamic data based on the incoming mail.
+Additionally, you can use tags inside the text, which will be replaced by dynamic data based upon the incoming mail.

 * Text-part: The disclaimer text for plaintext-mails
   * Use template tags: Parse the plaintext-disclaimer for resolver-tags